School Choice in Alberta, A Summary:

-4) Private/Independent - Stand-alone specialty schools in the independent system.
-Individuals, special needs groups or faith-based groups invest personal time, funds and resources to start a school of choice and must operate without any Provincial funding for their startup year plus one full operational year.
-If choosing to be accredited by Alberta Education and in order to be eligible to apply for partial-funding after the first year of operation, many steps, interviews, and ongoing monitoring and audits must take place.
-Any Provincial funds received after being accredited cannot be used to purchase or rent facilities or for a school’s capital costs.
+In Alberta, private and independent schools are the same: stand-alone specialty schools in the independent system.
+Individual founders, special needs groups and/or faith-based groups use personal funds, time and resources to start a school of choice.
+They must operate without any Provincial funding for their startup year plus one full operational year.
+If choosing to be accredited by Alberta Education (required in order to be eligible to apply for partial-funding after the first year of operation), many steps, interviews, and ongoing monitoring and audits must take place.
+Any Provincial funds received after being accredited must be used for specific purposes and are never allowed to be used for capital costs or to purchase or rent facilities.

-a) Registered private (unfunded, low monitoring, low regulations).
+- A) Registered private (no government funding, low monitoring, low regulations).

 - B) Accredited private (after first year are eligible for partial funding from the government with audits, monitoring and regulations).